jesse-ai/docs/docs/strategies/events.md

     ]
 ```

-Or if you're updating the `self.buy`/`self.sell` inside the `update_position` function to increase the size of the position after it is already open.
+Or if you're updating the `self.buy`/`self.sell` inside the `update_position` method to increase the size of the position after it is already open.

 ```py
 def update_position(self):